 Recently, Broward County Mayor Kristin Jacobs signed the pledge as well.

 A month later, when it hadn’t appeared on a city commission agenda for discussion, I asked the Mayor and commissioners about it.
-While I found they had positive support for the gay and lesbian community, Vice Mayor Harry Dressler believed that the issue of gay marriage was a “partisan” issue and felt it would be wrong to sign on to something that may alienate 50 percent of the city.
+While I found they had positive support for the gay and lesbian community, Vice Mayor Harry Dressler believed that gay marriage was a “partisan” issue and felt it would be wrong to sign on to something that may alienate 50 percent of the city.

 I have to disagree.
-Gay and lesbian citizens of Tamarac, and elsewhere, have the same protected legal rights that legally married couples like myself take for granted.
-While controversial for some, clearly it’s not a partisan issue.
+Gay and lesbian citizens of Tamarac and elsewhere have the same protected legal rights that legally married couples like myself take for granted.
+While controversial for some, clearly, it’s not a partisan issue.

 I see it as an equality issue.

 Something that our Mayor and Commissioners will no doubt in twenty years, look back on and wonder why this was ever brought up in the first place.

 For more information, please visit Mayors for the Freedom to Marry.